Wädenswil–Einsiedeln railway: 30 November 1876 (Wädenswil): out of control test train

 The trial of the Wetli system was held on 30 November 1876.
 The ascent with locomotive 253 was promising.
 After the train arrived in Schindellegi, the helical wheel which engaged on the track sections disengaged due to irregularities.
 The brakes failed during the descent to Wädenswil without intervention by the rollers.
-It is believed that oil leaked and fell the on the rails and the wheels, rendering the brakes ineffective.
+It is believed that oil leaked and fell on the rails and the wheels, rendering the brakes ineffective.
 (This theory is set out by Alfred Moser, in his book among others).
 The disaster was foreseeable, so that some of the people on board tried to escape by jumping off.
 All persons were injured, one member of the company's board was thrown out and killed.
 At the entrance to Wädenswil station, the train had a speed of an estimated 120 kilometers per hour.
 This caused the locomotive to overturn in the station and another person was killed.
 The casualties are not completely proven.
 Depending on the source, one dead and five injured or two dead and several injured are given.
 This could indicate that an injured person died later and thus was not counted as killed in the newspaper reports.

 After this incident, no one was willing to test the Wetli system any further, so that there was no chance to restore it to operation.
 The Swiss Northeastern Railway (Nordostbahn) withdrew from its construction obligations as a result of the accident, as it seriously doubted the appropriateness of the Wetli system and, as a consequence, did not want to carry out any further tests.